tektoncd/pipeline/docs/using.md

 $ kubectl create secret generic bucket-sa --from-file=./service_account.json
 ```

-and then apply secrets to the GCS storage resource
+and then apply secret to the GCS storage resource in `fieldName` key and `GOOGLE_APPLICATION_CREDENTIALS` value.

+**Note**: For GCS private buckets [`GOOGLE_APPLICATION_CREDENTIALS`](https://cloud.google.com/docs/authentication/production) is the environment variable to be set for the container to download/upload GCS resource.

 ```yaml
 apiVersion: pipeline.knative.dev/v1alpha1